-Jennifer Lynn Peterson (PhD, University of Chicago) is a film historian, writer, and educator living in Los Angeles.
+Jennifer Lynn Peterson (PhD, University of Chicago) is a cinema and media historian, educator, and writer living in Los Angeles.

 I’m the author of Education in the School of Dreams: Travelogues and Early Nonfiction Film (Duke University Press, 2013).
 My academic articles have been published in Representations, Feminist Media Histories, JCMS, Camera Obscura, Moving Image, and the Getty Research Journal.
 I’ve published chapters in edited book anthologies such as Ends of Cinema, Hollywood on Location: An Industry History, Rediscovering U.S. Newsfilm, The Routledge Companion to Cinema and Gender, and Learning with the Lights Off: Educational Film in the United States.
 My film, art, and book reviews have appeared in Critical Inquiry, Millennium Film Journal, the Los Angeles Review of Books, Artforum.com, and Contemporary Art Review LA (Carla).
 Previously a tenured Associate Professor in the Film Studies Program at the University of Colorado at Boulder, I’m now Professor and Chair of the Media Studies program at Woodbury University in Los Angeles.